ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows-cygwin.rst

     - accept the license
     - install to the default location
     - accept the ssl certificate
-    - check option to "Add path to environment variable"
+    - check the option to "Add path to environment variable"

 .. image:: ../images/building-setup-windows-cygwin-gcc.png